ChimeraTK/DeviceAccess/doc/spec_TransferElement.md

     * ChimeraTK::TransferElement::getVersionNumber()
     * ChimeraTK::TransferElement::dataValidity()
   * 5.2 If not stated otherwise, the term <i>application buffer</i> refers to **all** components of the buffer.
-  * 5.3 The content of the buffer is in read operations and transferred to the device in write operations.
+  * 5.3 The content of the buffer is filled with data from the device in read operations, and transferred to the device in write operations.
   * 5.4 The content of the buffer can always be modified by the application.(*)

 * 6. Placeholders are used to summarise various function names: